 - changes in market demand;

 - the timing of customer orders;

+- customer cancellations;

 - competitive market conditions;

 - lengthy sales cycles and/or regulatory approval cycles;

 - new product introductions by us or our competitors;

 - market acceptance of new or existing products;

 - the cost and availability of components;

 - the mix of our customer base and sales channels;

-- · the mix of products sold;
+- the mix of products sold;

 - the management of inventory;

 - the level of international sales;

-- continued compliance with industry standards and regulatory requirements; and - · general economic conditions.
+- continued compliance with industry standards and regulatory requirements; and

-Our gross margin is affected by a number of factors including product mix, the recognition of license and royalty revenues for which there may be little or no corresponding cost of revenues, product pricing, the allocation between international and domestic sales, the percentages of direct sales and sales to resellers, and manufacturing and component costs.
+- general economic conditions.

 In the likely event that we encounter significant price competition in the markets for our products, we could be at a significant disadvantage compared to our competitors, many of whom have substantially greater resources, and therefore may be better able to withstand an extended period of downward pricing pressure.

-Variations in timing of sales may cause significant fluctuations in future operating results.
-Delivery schedules may be deferred or canceled for a number of reasons, including changes in specific customer requirements or economic conditions.
 The adverse impact of a shortfall in our revenues may be magnified by our inability to adjust spending to compensate for such shortfall.
 Announcements by our competitors or us of new products and technologies could cause customers to defer purchases of our existing products, which would also have a material adverse effect on our business and operating results.
-As a result of these and other factors, it is likely that in some or all future periods our operating results will be below the expectations of investors, which would likely result in a significant reduction in the market price of our common stock.